Policy for Safeguarding

 The systems and practices detailed in these policies all contribute to this aim of Columbia’s; keeping children safe and well.
 The safeguarding policy is underpinned by them and should be read with reference to them:

-Acceptable Use agreement, Managing allegations against staff, Anti-bullying, Attendance, Behaviour, Code of Conduct, Complaints procedure, E-Safety, Equality, Meeting medical needs, Health and Safety, Trips, PSCHE (Personal, Social, Citizenship and Health Education), Safer Recruitment, Human Development and Relationships Education, Physical Intervention, Inclusion, Whistle Blowing.
+Acceptable Use agreement, Managing allegations against staff, Anti-bullying, Attendance, Behaviour, Code of Conduct, Complaints procedure, E-Safety, Equality, Meeting medical needs, Health and Safety, Trips, PSCHE (Personal, Social, Citizenship and Health Education), Safer Recruitment, Relationships and Sex Education and Health Education, Physical Intervention, Inclusion, Whistle Blowing.

 - Columbia Primary School’s commitment to Safeguarding.